-The Debtor estimates they it require between \$58,000 and \$65,000 on hand on the Effective Date to pay Administrative Claims and the holders of Priority Claims.
+The Debtor estimates it will require \$27,000 on hand on the Effective Date to pay Administrative Claims.

 FEDERAL INCOME TAX CONSEQUENCES

 The following discussion summarizes certain expected federal income tax consequences of the implementation of the Plan.
 No opinion of counsel has been obtained and no ruling has been requested or obtained from the Internal Revenue Service with respect to any of the tax aspects of the Plan, and the discussion set forth herein is not binding upon the Internal Revenue Service.
 CREDITORS ARE URGED TO CONSULT THEIR OWN TAX ADVISORS AS TO THE CONSEQUENCES TO THEM, UNDER FEDERAL AND APPLICABLE STATE AND LOCAL TAX LAWS, OF THE CONFIRMATION AND CONSUMMATION OF THE PLAN.